-It’s an early start boarding the helicopter, to ensure you reach the mountain before the heat settles in – the pilot aims to get you there for 07:30!
-However, the effort of getting up is well worth it, as the scenery is absolutely spectacular.
+To reach Mount Kenya, it’s an early start boarding the helicopter, to ensure you reach the mountain before the heat sets in – the pilot aims to get you there for 07:30!
+However, the effort of getting up at this time is well worth it, as the scenery is absolutely amazing.
 Acres of savanna sprawl below, herds of herbivores grazing the grass.
 Perhaps a lion or a leopard is on the prowl, causing a group of gazelles to scatter suddenly and race through the rippling plains.
 Then savanna meets woodland, even forest, beautiful banks of indigenous trees alternately standing still and waving gently as you pass overhead.
 Suddenly the foliage thins and a river emerges, rushing through the park or reserve.

 The pilot touches down on Mount Kenya and the first treat here is a hearty picnic breakfast!
-It is awesome to tuck into the first meal of the day while enjoying the amazing views.
+It’s awesome to tuck into the first meal of the day while enjoying the fantastic views.
 Then, if you wish, you can while away a few hours fly-fishing on one of the tranquil lakes or tarns that adorn the mountain’s upper slopes.

-In addition to wildlife watching, Lake Turkana is perfect for fishing and quad biking – and there is even a hint of history, in the fossils of Homo habilis, a species of the Hominini tribe, that remain on the shores.
+In addition to wildlife watching, Lake Turkana is perfect for fishing and quad biking – and there’s even a hint of history, in the fossils of Homo habilis, a species of the Hominini tribe, that remain on the shores.
 Ancient rock art has also been discovered, on the south beach.
-And travelers keen on culture will relish taking some time to observe the Rendille people as they bring their livestock to drink here.
-In total, more than a quarter of a million tribespersons are dependent on the lake, so it is a real privilege to visit this waterworld!
+And travellers keen on culture will relish taking some time to observe the Rendille people as they bring their livestock to drink here.
+In total, more than a quarter of a million tribespersons are dependent on the lake, so it’s a real privilege to visit this waterworld!